niecestroa/dc-property-analysis-professional/README.md

 - Pipeline architecture
 - Best practices for reproducible ML

-This manual supports transparency and professional communication.
+This manual supports transparency, communication, and professional documentation of the modeling system.

 ---